RafaJPSantos/bagged.outliertrees/README.md

 ## Important Note

-This package is only compatible with `outliertree` versions &lt;= 1.2.0.
+At the moment, this package is only compatible with `outliertree` versions &lt;= 1.2.0.
 One of the main differences is that it does not support missing values: if not taken care of, rows with missing values are automatically removed while fitting the model or predicting on new data.

 Make sure that you have a compatible `outliertree` package version (&lt;= 1.2.0) installed: